vexx32/PSKoans/docs/Show-Advice.md

 ## PARAMETERS

 ### -Name
-The name of the specific advice to display.
+The title or name of the specific advice snippet to display.

 ```yaml
 Type: String